 Braintrust is the first decentralized Web3 talent network that connects skilled, vetted knowledge workers with the world’s leading companies.
 The community that relies on Braintrust to find work are the same people who own and build it, ensuring the network always serves the needs of its users, instead of a centrally-controlled corporation.
 And because the community of knowledge workers and contributors earns ownership and control of Braintrust through its native BTRST token for their contributions to the network and its growth, new Talent and jobs have participated in the network at record speeds.

 Based in San Francisco, California, Braintrust was founded in 2018 by Adam Jackson, Gabriel Luna-Ostaseski and Brian Flynn.
-To date, the company has raised a total of $123.5 million in funding over six rounds and has a market cap, as of July 2022, of roughly $200 million.
+To date, this Web3 company has raised a total of $123.5 million in funding over six rounds and has a market cap, as of July 2022, of roughly $200 million.

-With an astonishing $427 million raised in outside funding since it was founded, OpenSea was valued at $13.3 billion as of January 2022.
+With an astonishing $427 million raised in outside funding since it was founded, this Web3 company was valued at $13.3 billion as of January 2022.

 Immutable is scaling the world’s digital assets with Immutable X, the first scaling solution for NFTs which doesn’t compromise the security or decentralization of the world’s leading public blockchain, Ethereum.

-Powering the next generation of Web3 games, Immutable is a Sydney, Australia-based startup founded in 2018 by James Ferguson, Robbie Ferguson and Alex Connolly.
+Powering the next generation of Web3 games, Immutable is a Sydney, Australia-based company founded in 2018 by James Ferguson, Robbie Ferguson and Alex Connolly.